Project-READ-Literacy-Network/prln-website/content/programs-and-services/directory-of-programs/literacy-and-upgrading/content.md

 - Program runs 20 hours online and remainder of time at place of employment

 ##### Summer School:
-- July 4 ‒ 29, 2022
+- July 4 ‒ 28, 2023
-- Monday ‒  Friday at 8:30am‒3:00pm (online or remote)
+- Monday ‒  Friday at 8:30am‒3:00pm (online or remote, in-person to be determined)

 ##### Registration:
 - Must complete online Guidance Intake Form (Monday ‒ Thursday) to enroll.
 Transcript or credit counselling summary from last high school required.
 - Day classes have designated public registration days (see website for details).
-- Secondary School Credit Day Class registration is generally 3 weeks before the start of each term.
+- Secondary School Credit Day Class registration generally starts 3 weeks before the start of each term.
 New term every 2 months.
 - Summer School registration begins in March
 #### Where:
 ##### St. Louis—Kitchener Main Campus
 80 Young Street (behind Kitchener City Hall)

 #### Ask For:
-Email: stlouis@wcdsb.ca
+Email—stlouis@wcdsb.ca
-or Complete Guidance Intake Form
+or Complete Guidance Intake Form found on website
 </details>

 * * * * *